Croix Bethune: Washington Spirit

 The Washington Spirit selected Bethune third overall in the 2024 NWSL Draft; the Spirit acquired the pick by trading Sam Staab to the Chicago Red Stars.
-She signed a three-year contract with an option to extend.
-She was part of the starting lineup from the opening matchday on March 17, filling the role that belonged to recently traded Ashley Sanchez.
-She scored her first professional goal in late stoppage time to defeat Bay FC 2–1 on March 23.
-On May 2, she assisted on three goals in a 4–2 win over the Chicago Red Stars, becoming the youngest NWSL player to record that many assists in one match.
-She broke the rookie assist record with her seventh assist of the season on May 10; she also scored that day in a 3–2 win over the Seattle Reign.
-Her strike in late stoppage time on June 15, salvaging a 1–1 draw against the San Diego Wave, was voted NWSL Goal of the Week.
+She signed a three-year contract with the option to extend another year.
+She made her professional debut in the season opener against the Seattle Reign on March 17, starting in the attacking midfield role that previously belonged to the recently traded Ashley Sanchez.
+The following week, she scored her first professional goal in late stoppage time to secure a 2–1 win over Bay FC.
+On May 2, she assisted on three goals in a 4–2 win over the Chicago Red Stars, becoming the youngest NWSL player to record three assists in one match.
+On May 24, she scored a goal and broke the rookie assist record with her seventh assist of the season during a 3–2 win over the Seattle Reign.
+On June 15, she struck in late stoppage time to salvage a 1–1 draw against the San Diego Wave, earning NWSL Goal of the Week.

 Bethune provided her tenth assist of the season in a 4–1 win over the Kansas City Current on August 25, tying the league record for assists in a season set by Tobin Heath in 2016.
-Four days later, she tore her meniscus while throwing the first pitch at a Washington Nationals baseball game, ending her rookie season prematurely; she scored 5 goals in 17 appearances.
-The Spirit went on to finish the regular season and playoffs runner-up to the Orlando Pride.
+Five of those assists were to Ouleymata Sarr, the most between two NWSL teammates since 2019.
+Four days later, she tore her meniscus while throwing the first pitch at a Washington Nationals baseball game, ending her rookie season after 17 appearances with 5 goals.
+Without her, the Spirit finished as regular season and playoffs runner-up to the Orlando Pride.
 Bethune was named NWSL Rookie of the Month a record four times (March/April, May, June, and August).
-Despite missing the last two months of the season, she was voted NWSL Rookie of the Year and Midfielder of the Year and selected to the NWSL Best XI.
+Despite missing the last two months of the season, she was voted NWSL Rookie of the Year and Midfielder of the Year and selected to the NWSL Best XI First Team.

-After eight months out of action, Bethune made her return from the meniscus injury in the game against Gotham FC on April 26, 2025.
+After eight months out of action, Bethune made her return from injury in the game against Gotham FC on April 26, 2025.
 She scored her first goal since the injury on August 23, striking into the net after a crafty dribble in a 3–2 win over Bay FC before an NWSL record crowd at Oracle Park.
+She finished the season with 2 goals and 2 assists in 20 regular-season games as the Spirit again placed second in the league.
+In the playoffs, she scored a late insurance goal to secure a 2–0 win over the Portland Thorns in the semifinals, before losing 1–0 to Gotham FC in the 2025 NWSL Championship.
+She was named to the NWSL Best XI Second Team at the end of the season.